The Deserter (1970 film): Production

 Bekim Fehmiu who had starred as Ulysses in Dino De Laurentiis' 1968 television miniseries L'Odissea had recently starred in Paramount's The Adventurers (1970).

-The film was shot largely on location in Italy, Spain and Yugoslavia.
-Many exterior scenes were filmed at the Fort Bowie set built in the Province of Almería, Spain, where the desert landscape and climate that characterizes part of the province have made it a much utilized setting for Western films, among those A Fistful of Dollars (1964), The Good, the Bad and the Ugly (1966) and later 800 Bullets (2002).
+The film was shot largely on location in Italy, Spain and Yugoslavia in September and October 1969.
+Many exterior scenes were filmed at the Fort Bowie set built in the Province of Almería, Spain, where the desert landscape and climate that characterizes part of the province have made it a much used setting for Western films, among those A Fistful of Dollars (1964), The Good, the Bad and the Ugly (1966) and later 800 Bullets (2002).
 This same set was also used in the films Blindman (1971) with Ringo Starr and A Reason to Live, a Reason to Die (1972).

+In his diay in October 1969 Kennedy wrote "This is the worst crew I've ever worked with.
+The cameraman is trying to win an Academy Award.
+The picture is rotten so far."

 Reception

-In his investigation of narrative structures in Spaghetti Western films, Fridlund writes that The Deserter mainly follows the "Professional Plot", as described by Will Wright in his analysis of American Westerns, that is the cooperation of a group of professionals fulfilling a mission.
+In his investigation of narrative structures in Spaghetti Western films, Bert Fridlund writes that The Deserter mainly follows the "Professional Plot", as described by Will Wright in his analysis of American Westerns, that is the cooperation of a group of professionals fulfilling a mission.